 Issues

-Issues are problems discovered by Canary during automated testing.
+Issues are problems discovered by Cofactor during automated testing.
 Each issue represents a potential bug, broken functionality, or user experience problem found on your web application.

 Issues follow a simple workflow:

-3. Verified - Canary has confirmed the fix works
+- Verified - Cofactor has confirmed the fix works

 You can also archive issues to remove them from the default view without deleting them.